dmaulikr/iOSMastermind/README.md

     ![Screenshot](/Screenshots/ss3.png)

-> a red peg indicates that from the guess, one of the colours pair with one from the secret code
+> A red peg indicates that from the guess, one of the colours pair with one from the secret code
 > but it is in the incorrect spot.

   * **Black Peg: Correct Colour - Correct Spot**

       ![Screenshot](/Screenshots/ss4.png)

-> a black peg indicates that from the guess, one of the colours pair with one from the secret code
+> A black peg indicates that from the guess, one of the colours pair with one from the secret code
 > and it is in the correct spot.

 **4.** Use the information gained from the previous guesses to make your next guess.